 The Indiana Builders Association

 The Indiana Department of Labor (IDOL), Indiana Builders Association (IBA) and its members agree to work together to achieve an exemplary safety & health culture within the organization and its membership.
 The original alliance was signed on December 2009.
-The alliance between IDOL and IBA was renewed on December 21, 2011 and will remain effective for two years.
+The alliance between IDOL and IBA was first renewed on December 21, 2011 and again on March 17, 2014.
+The new alliance agreement will remain effective for two years.

 Indiana Construction Association (ICA)